Tupiocoris notatus: Background

 The insect is about 2 – 3 mm long and, like all hemipterans, undergoes an incomplete metamorphosis with several nymph stages.
-It is distributet mainly in the southern continental US and Mexico but also the Caribbean, Middle- and South America.
+It is distributed mainly in the southern continental US and Mexico but also the Caribbean, Middle- and South America.

 This organism is used in research as a model organism in the field of chemical ecology to study plant-herbivore interactions between this insect and plants like Datura wrightii or the model plant Nicotiana attenuata.